 CommunicationCommunicating directly and sincerely without drama.
 Authentic marketing is heavily associated with storytelling with stories rooted in real things a firm has done.
 For example, an organic food company that tells the story of the farmers that produce its ingredients.

-Learning From MistakesBeing realistic about your failures and shortcomings and working to improve as a firm.Being self-aware, honest and open about your motivation.
+Learning From MistakesBeing realistic about your failures and shortcomings and working to improve as a firm.motivation.
 If you're motivated purely by revenue, don't pretend to be saving the world.
 That being said, authenticity tends to lend itself to a sustainable and worthy mission.